Submissions

 II.
 REVIEW PROCESS

-The reviewers are chosen by the editorial committee for their specialty and affinity with the research topic, anonymity is maintained throughout the process.
-The reviewers' duties with the journal once the manuscript is accepted for review is to evaluate, within the established term, the confidentiality until its publication or in the event of any conflict of interest such as suitability of the topic, they can return the manuscript without issuing an opinion.
-The reviewer's evaluation will be on the substance and form of the article considering the importance of the topic, originality, degree to which the conclusions are supported by the data, organization and clarity, coherence of the arguments, appropriate method, presentation of the results, the design and statistical analysis, consistency and writing style.
-The criticisms, suggestions and/or corrections issued will be delivered to the editorial committee to continue with its editorial process with the authors making their final evaluation known.
-The editorial committee will consider the evaluation issued by the reviewer for its final publication.
+These reviewers are chosen for their specialty and affinity with the research topic.
+During the process, the anonymity of the reviewer and the authors is maintained.
+The duties of the reviewers with the journal once the manuscript is accepted for review is to evaluate, within the established deadline, confidentiality until publication or in the event of any conflict of interest such as suitability of the topic, they can return the manuscript without issuing any opinion.
+The reviewer's evaluation will be on the substance and form of the article, considering the importance of the topic, originality, degree to which conclusions are supported by data, organization and clarity, coherence of arguments, appropriate method, presentation of results, the design and statistical analysis, consistency and writing style.
+The criticisms, suggestions and/or corrections issued will be delivered to the editing committee to continue with its editorial process with the authors announcing their final evaluation.
+The manuscript can be reviewed a maximum of 2 times and the evaluation issued by the reviewer will always be considered for its final publication.
+This process indicates the duties and ethics policies that reviewers must follow and in the event of a conflict of interest, the reviewer will inform the editor of their conflict.

-The manuscript is submitted to the anti-plagiarism software (Turnitin) accepting at least a 10% similarity or coincidence in the case it is exceeded, it is returned to the author to reduce the percentage.
-All authors must have the necessary availability to complete the editorial process respecting the deadlines established until publication.
+Continuing with the process, the manuscript is submitted to anti-plagiarism software (Turnitin), accepting the minimum percentage of similarity or coincidences according to the directive.
+If the allowed limit is exceeded, it will be returned to the author for improvement.
+All authors must have the necessary availability to complete the editorial process respecting the established deadlines until publication.

-*To know the status of your article, you can consult the following email: reviigeo.figmmg@unmsm.edu.pe or by the OJS platform.
-All your process will be carried out by the OJS system, we look forward to your understanding.
+* To find out the status of your article you can consult the following email: reviigeo.figmmg@unmsm.edu.pe or through the OJS platform.
+Your entire process will be carried out through the OJS system.

 Submission Preparation Checklist